theobald-software/kb.theobald-software.github.io/content/_erpconnect-samples/transferring-data-packets-with-readtable-class.md

 ### Set Up Data Packaging

+Follow the steps below to set up data packaging:

-1. Set the *ReadTable* property *PackageSize* to a value greater than 0 to enable packaging.
+1. Set the *ReadTable* property `PackageSize` to a value greater than 0 to enable packaging.
-2. Set the *ReadTable* property *RaiseIncomingPackageEvent* to *true* to raise an event *IncomingPackage* when a new data packet is processed.
+2. Set the *ReadTable* property `RaiseIncomingPackageEvent` to *true* to raise an event `IncomingPackage` when a new data packet is processed.
-3. Implement the *IncomingPackage* event to process each data packet.
+3. Implement the `IncomingPackage` event to process each data packet.
 The packet is provided as a *Datatable* object.

 ```csharp
 using System;